-‘Neighbourhoods buried under mud’: Sri Lanka floods death toll rises to 159
+‘Neighbourhoods buried under mud’: Sri Lanka floods death toll nears 200

 President Anura Kumara Dissanayake declares a state of emergency to deal with the aftermath of Cyclone Ditwah.